-The National Arts Club was founded in 1898 by Charles de Kay, the literary and art critic for The New York Times for 18 years.
-He and a group of distinguished artists and patrons conceived of a gathering place for artists, patrons and audiences in all the arts.
-American art at the turn of the century had begun to look inward for inspiration, rather than to Europe, and the American art world was alive with energy.
-As The National Arts Club moved into its first home in a townhouse on 34th Street, American art had found a new home.
+The National Arts Club was founded in 1898 by author and poet Charles De Kay, the literary and art critic for The New York Times.
+He together with a group of distinguished artists and patrons conceived of a gathering place to welcome artists of all genres as well as art lovers and patrons.
+At the turn of the 20th century American artists began to look to our own country rather than to Europe for inspiration, and the American art world was alive with energy.
+The newly-formed National Arts Club took residence in a mansion on 34th Street.
+American art had a new home.

 In Good Company

 The Club's Membership has included three U.S. Presidents: Theodore Roosevelt, Woodrow Wilson and Dwight D. Eisenhower.
 Among the distinguished painters who have been members are Robert Henri, Frederic Remington, William Merritt Chase and Cecilia Beaux.
 Sculptors Augustus Saint-Gaudens, Daniel Chester French, Anna Hyatt Huntington and Paul Manship were all members as were composer Victor Herbert, conductor Walter Damrosch, photographer Alfred Stieglitz and architects Stanford White and George B. Post.

 Renowned for its expansive American art collection, the Club owns works by Edward Potthast, Francis Mora, Ella Lamb, Charles Curran, Henry Watrous, Oscar Fehrer, Helen Turner and Will Barnet among many others.
 The National Arts Club is proud of its early recognition of innovative art media such as photography, film and digital media.